beyretb/AnimalAI-Olympics/documentation/quickstart.md

 ## Running the standalone arena

-Ruuning the executable `AnimalAI` that you should have separately downloaded and added to the `envs` folder starts a playable environment with default configurations in a single arena.
+Running the executable `AnimalAI` that you should have separately downloaded and added to the `envs` folder starts a playable environment with default configurations in a single arena.
 You can toggle the camera between First Person and Bird's eye view using the `C` key on your keyboard.
 The agent can then be controlled using `W,A,S,D` on your keyboard.
 The objects present in the configuration are randomly sampled from the list of objects that can be spawned, their location is random too.
 Hitting `R` or collecting rewards will reset the arena.

+**Note**: on some platforms, running the standalone arena in full screen makes the environment slow, keep the environment in window mode for better performance.

 ## Running a specific configuration file